immunefi-team/Bounty_Boosts/Immunefi Arbitration/29348 - [SC - Insight] Token price returned by PriceConsumer may be in....md

 # Token price returned by `PriceConsumer` may be inaccurate

-Submitted on Thu Mar 14 2024 13:19:29 GMT-0400 (Atlantic Standard Time) by @greed for [Boost | Immunefi Arbitration](https://immunefi.com/bounty/immunefiarbitration-boost/)
+Submitted on Mar 14th 2024 at 19:19:29 UTC by @greed for [Boost | Immunefi Arbitration](https://immunefi.com/bounty/immunefiarbitration-boost/)

 Report ID: #29348